Low-density parity-check code: History

+LDPC code ensembles have also been analyzed using methods from statistical physics.
+Murayama, Kabashima, Saad, and Vicente studied regular LDPC codes through a spin-system analogy and the replica method, and later work extended this analysis to LDPC codes over Galois fields.

 Since 2013, LDPC codes have also been proposed as a means of correcting errors in quantum computers, as they require few additional qubits to correct errors, as demonstrated by Gottesman, the University of Strasburg, Alice & Bob, and others.
+A 2025 study reported LDPC-CSS quantum codes for the quantum depolarizing channel whose numerical decoding performance approached the hashing bound, while retaining decoding complexity linear in the number of physical qubits.

 Applications

 In 2003, an irregular repeat accumulate (IRA) style LDPC code beat six turbo codes to become the error-correcting code in the new DVB-S2 standard for digital television.
-The DVB-S2 selection committee made decoder complexity estimates for the turbo-code proposals using a much-less-efficient serial decoder architecture rather than a parallel decoder architecture.
-This forced the turbo-code proposals to use frame sizes on the order of one-half the frame size of the LDPC proposals.
+The decision was based on technical factors such as ease of parallelization and error floors, plus the patent-free status of LDPC.

 In 2008, LDPC beat convolutional turbo codes as the forward error correction (FEC) system for the ITU-T G.hn standard.
 G.hn chose LDPC codes over turbo codes because of their lower decoding complexity (especially when operating at data rates close to 1.0 Gbit/s) and because the proposed turbo codes exhibited a significant error floor at the desired range of operation.

 LDPC codes are also used for 10GBASE-T Ethernet, which sends data at 10 gigabits per second over twisted-pair cables.
 As of 2009, LDPC codes are also part of the Wi-Fi 802.11 standard as an optional part of 802.11n and 802.11ac, in the High Throughput (HT) PHY specification.
 LDPC is a mandatory part of 802.11ax (Wi-Fi 6).

 Some OFDM systems add an additional outer error correction that fixes the occasional errors (the "error floor") that get past the LDPC correction inner code even at low bit error rates.

-For example: The Reed-Solomon code with LDPC Coded Modulation (RS-LCM) uses a Reed-Solomon outer code.
+For example, the Reed-Solomon code with LDPC Coded Modulation (RS-LCM) uses a Reed-Solomon outer code.
 The DVB-S2, the DVB-T2, and the DVB-C2 standards all use a BCH code outer code to mop up residual errors after LDPC decoding.

 5G NR uses polar code for the control channels and LDPC for the data channels.

 Although LDPC code has had its success in commercial hard disk drives, to fully exploit its error correction capability in SSDs demands unconventional fine-grained flash memory sensing, leading to an increased memory read latency.
 LDPC-in-SSD is an effective approach to deploy LDPC in SSDs with a very small latency increase, which turns LDPC-in-SSD into a reality.
 Since then, LDPC has been widely adopted in commercial SSDs in both customer grades and enterprise grades by major storage vendors.
 Many TLC (and later) SSDs are using LDPC codes.
 A fast hard-decode (binary erasure) is first attempted, which can fall back into the slower but more powerful soft decoding.